Uberi/University-Notes/PHIL145/PHIL145.md

 In other words, given events $x_1, \ldots, x_n$ such that $\forall 1 \le i \le n, 1 \le j \le n, P(x_i) = P(x_i \mid x_j)$ (all events are independent), it is a mistake to assume $P(x_i) \ne P(x_i \mid x_j)$.

-For example, if we flip a coin five times and it comes up heads every time, then we might think that we are more likely to get a tails on the next flip.
-However, this is false - there is still approximately a 50% chance of getting a tails, as usual.
+For example, if we flip a coin 9 times and it comes up heads every time, then it is a fallacy to think that the next flip will have anything but a 50% chance of coming up heads.

+### Regression Fallacy

+If we flip a coin 9 times and it comes up heads every time (this is a pattern that is far from the mean), then in reality, a phenomenon known as **regression to the mean** says that it is likely that the **next set of flips will average out to the mean** - that the next set of flips will be 50% heads.

+Regression to the mean says that if we flip enough times, eventually it will tend toward the average.

+Note that this does not contradict the gambler's fallacy - regression to the mean says that the next set of flips is likely to be average, while the gambler's fallacy says that the next flip is 50% likely to be heads.

+A **regression fallacy** is when we think the next set of flips is somehow influenced by our previous flips.

+For example, "Jim did exceptionally well at work last year.
+His performance is merely average this year, so something must have happened.".

+This is fallacious because it is likely that in fact this is just natural variation in performance, not caused by any external factors.

 ### Simpson's Paradox